TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/uibuilderfe-library.md

 ---
 title: Working with the uibuilderfe Front-End Library
-description: >
+description: |
   How to work with UIBUILDER's front-end library in your own UI code.
 created: 2021-02-17 14:28:00
 lastUpdated: 2023-09-30 17:16:17
+updated: 2023-12-30 17:01:41
 ---

 > [!WARNING]